Nevanlinna-type theory based on heat diffusion: Second Main Theorem and Defect Relation

-When $M$ is parabolic, we have \begin{theorem} Let $L\rightarrow N$ be a positive line bundle over a compact complex manifold $N$ and let $D\in|L|$ be a reduced divisor with simple normal crossings.
+If $M$ is parabolic, namely, $X_t$ is recurrent, then we obtain \begin{theorem} Let $L$ be a positive line bundle over a complex projective manifold $N.$ Let $D\in|L|$ be of simple normal crossing type.
 Let $f:M\rightarrow N$ be a differentiably non-degenerate holomorphic mapping.
 If

 then